loicginoux/SDprices-blog/src/content/blog/capturing-adventure-the-top-memory-cards-for-gopro-cameras.md

 * **Key Features**: Available in sizes up to 512GB, with read speeds of up to 285 MB/s.
 * **Best For**: GoPro videographers needing high-speed storage for their adventures.

-### **Sony Tough SF-G**

-**Durable and Dependable**: Sony's Tough SF-G card is built for durability and performance, making it an excellent choice for rugged GoPro use.

-* **Key Features**: Available in capacities up to 128GB, with read speeds of up to 300 MB/s and write speeds of up to 299 MB/s.
-* **Best For**: GoPro users in extreme environments where durability is paramount.

 ### **Elevate Your GoPro Experience**